-Second, our sample included a broad age range.
+Second, our sample included young children across a broad age range.
 Recall that using both age and vocabulary to predict accuracy or reaction time resulted in high levels of uncertainty about the contribution of either predictor.
-Based on the strength of past evidence, it is likely that testing narrower age range would allow us to see independent effect of vocabulary size on both ASL processing measures. more evidence in order to best characterize the relations between accuracy, RT, and vocabulary
+Based on the strength of past evidence, it is likely that testing groups of children in narrower age ranges would allow us to see independent effects of vocabulary size on both ASL processing measures.
+Thus more evidence is needed in order to best characterize the relations between accuracy, RT, and vocabulary in children learning ASL.

 Third, the novelty of the VLP task makes it difficult to directly compare our findings with previous work on ASL and spoken language processing.
-For example, in contrast to prior ASL gating studies (e.g., Emmorey & Corina, 1990; Morford & Carlsen, 2011), our stimuli were full sentences signed in a child-directed , not isolated signs, and our dependent measure was the latency to shift gaze away from a signer to one of two images, not a free response.
-In addition, the VLP task central fixation – the signer – making it substantially different from previous the development of children’s spoken language processing (e.g., Fernald, 1998).
+For example, in contrast to prior ASL gating studies with adults (e.g., Emmorey & Corina, 1990; Morford & Carlsen, 2011), our stimuli were full sentences signed in a child-directed register, not isolated signs, and our dependent measure was the latency to shift gaze away from a signer to one of two images, not a free response.
+In addition, the VLP task includes a central fixation image – the signer – making it substantially different in task demands from previous studies of the development of children’s spoken language processing (e.g., Fernald, 1998).
 These differences do not allow us to make any general claims about the time course of processing in signed vs. spoken languages in absolute terms.
-Nevertheless, our results show similarities with previous findings with learners of spoken languages in terms of age-related changes and links to measures of vocabulary.
+Nevertheless, our results show impressive similarities with previous findings with learners of spoken languages in terms of age-related changes and links to measures of vocabulary.

 Finally, our sample is not representative of the majority of children learning ASL in the United States.
 We took great care to include only children who are native signers with exposure to ASL from birth.
-However, we might anticipate that the development of language processing might look different in children who are late learners or who have more heterogeneous and inconsistent language exposure.
-An important next step is to explore ASL processing skills experience with signed languages.
-It is well known that children's efficiency of processing is linked to the quantity and quality of the speech that they hear (Hurtado et al., 2008; Weisleder & Fernald, 2013).
+However, we might anticipate that the development of real-time language processing might look different in children who are late learners or who have more heterogeneous and inconsistent language exposure.
+An important next step is to explore how differences among children in ASL processing skills are influenced by differences in their experience with signed languages.
+It is well known that children's efficiency of real-time processing of spoken language is linked to the quantity and quality of the speech that they hear (Hurtado et al., 2008; Weisleder & Fernald, 2013).
 We would expect similar relations in children learning ASL.

-In sum, this study provides the first evidence that young ASL learners’ processing skills undergo developmental changes that are to meaningful vocabulary outcomes.
-Such links contribute to the now significant body of literature highlighting parallels between signed and spoken language development when children are exposed to native sign input.
+In sum, this study provides the first evidence that young ASL learners’ processing skills undergo developmental changes that are related to meaningful vocabulary outcomes.
+Such links between early processing efficiency and vocabulary contribute to the now significant body of literature highlighting parallels between signed and spoken language development when children are exposed to native sign input.
 Moreover, we found similar results for deaf and hearing ASL-learning children, suggesting that exposure to ASL, and not the experience of relying on vision to process both language and the visual world, shapes these real-time processing skills.
 We hope that the VLP task will provide a useful method for researchers and educators, providing a way to track developmental trajectories of children learning ASL.

 References (count = 33; limit = 40)